TikhonJelvis/RL-book/book/chapter4/chapter4.md

 $$\bm{B}^{G(\bvpi)}(\bvpi) = \bbs(\bvpi)$$
 which is a succinct representation of the first stage of Policy Evaluation with an improved policy $G(\bvpi)$ (note how all three of Bellman Policy Operator, Bellman Optimality Operator and Greedy Policy Function come together in this equation).

-Much like how the Bellman Policy Operator $\bbpi$ was motivated by the MDP Bellman Policy Equation (equivalently, the MRP Bellman Equation), Bellman Optimality Operator $\bbs$ is motivated by the MDP Bellman Optimality Equation (re-stated below):
+Much like how the Bellman Policy Operator $\bbpi$ was motivated by the MDP Bellman Policy Equation (equivalently, the MRP Bellman Equation), Bellman Optimality Operator $\bbs$ is motivated by the MDP State-Value Function Bellman Optimality Equation (re-stated below):

+\index{Bellman equations!Bellman optimality equations}

 $$\bvs(s) = \max_{a \in \mathcal{A}} \{ \mathcal{R}(s,a) + \gamma \sum_{s' \in \mathcal{N}} \mathcal{P}(s,a,s') \cdot \bvs(s') \} \text{ for all } s \in \mathcal{N}$$

-Therefore, we can express the MDP Bellman Optimality Equation succinctly as:
+Therefore, we can express the MDP State-Value Function Bellman Optimality Equation succinctly as:

 $$\bvs = \bbs(\bvs)$$

 which means $\bvs \in \mathbb{R}^m$ is a Fixed-Point of the Bellman Optimality Operator $\bbs: \mathbb{R}^m \rightarrow \mathbb{R}^m$.

+\index{value function!optimal value function}

 Note that the definitions of the Greedy Policy Function and of the Bellman Optimality Operator that we have provided can be generalized to non-finite MDPs, and consequently we can generalize Equation \eqref{eq:greedy_improvement_optimality_operator} and the statement that $\bvs$ is a Fixed-Point of the Bellman Optimality Operator would still hold.
 However, in this chapter, since we are focused on developing algorithms for finite MDPs, we shall stick to the definitions we've provided for the case of finite MDPs.

+\index{Markov decision process!finite}

 Much like how we proved that $\bbpi$ is a contraction function, we want to prove that $\bbs$ is a contraction function (under $L^{\infty}$ norm) so we can take advantage of Banach Fixed-Point Theorem and solve the Control problem by iterative applications of the Bellman Optimality Operator $\bbs$.
 So we need to prove that for all $\bm{X}, \bm{Y} \in \mathbb{R}^m$,